 30 - GENERAL MEETINGS

-(a) Meetings which all the members of Branch are entitled to attend shall be known as Branch General Meetings.
+(a) Meetings which all Branch members are entitled to attend shall be known as Branch General Meetings.
 Meetings which all members of a section within a Branch are entitled to attend shall be known as Section General Meetings.

 (b) A general meeting may be convened at any time by: